Skip to content

 **kwargs

-Additional arguments passed to the interface constructor.
+Additional arguments to pass to the Senxor constructor.

 {}